entangled-computing/entangled-computing.github.io/README.md

 ### Add publication

 1. Go to `files/docs/group_ref.bib` and add bibtex entry (preferably cleaned)
-    - If there is a previous version already in the bibtex file, remove it.
+    - If there is a previous version already in the bibtex file or in the `files/docs/select_ref.bib` file, remove it.
     - If the bibtex entry does not contain information either on `year` and `month`, please add both as it impacts the sorting algorithm for displaying the publications in the correct order.
 1. Check if all authors in the group are found in `files/docs/names.txt`.
 This determines which names are underlined.